Honda CN250

-The Honda CN250 is a scooter introduced by Honda to the United States market in 1986.
-It was marketed in the US as the Helix and in other parts of the world as the Fusion or Spazio.
+The Honda CN250 is a scooter introduced by Honda in 1986.
+It was marketed worldwide as the Spazio, except in native Japan (Fusion) and in the US / Canada (Helix.)

 Background

 In the early 1980s, Honda introduced a line of scooters known as the CH series, comprising the CH50, 80, 125, 150, and 250 models.
 In the US, these were known as "Elite" scooters but overseas they were marketed under the "Spacy" name.
 The CH250 could reach highway speeds and be used for long-range touring.

 Honda then introduced the CN250 or Helix.
 This model lengthened the CH250 by 14 in, placed an integrated trunk in the rear of the machine and lowered the seat.
 The added length allowed a feet forward seating position and a smoother ride than that of previous models.
 The top speed of the machine was limited to 70-75 mph (about 113–121 km/h) but the drivetrain was of an under-stressed design allowing extended running at or near top speed.